nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: List tasks in task list**

 **MSS**
-1. User requests to view tasks in the task list
+1. NUS student requests to view all tasks in the stored task list
-2. MODPRO displays the list of tasks
+2. MODPRO displays the list of all tasks and display a message of "Listed all tasks".

+   Use case ends.

+**Extensions**
+* 1a.
+The provided command is in an invalid command format.
+    * 1a1.
+MODPRO shows an error message. </br>
       Use case ends.

 **Use case: Mark a task as complete**